-- RBA staff member in charge of monitoring and tracking data for the new target groups in PE.
-This has enabled teaching staff to target these pupils in both lessons and clubs, improving engagement. - Department CPD has been established and inbedded into the academic calendar.
-Staff have undertaken a number of CPD courses both run in house and externally by coaches.
-This has allowed staff to have higher subject knowledge, teaching and learning understanding and sharing of best practice to ensure better outcomes and more positive experiences for pupils. - 4.
-Broader experience of a range of sports and activities offered to all pupils Impact - Staff have a Sportability club up and running at a high quality of delivery.
+- Staff have a Sportability club up and running at a high quality of delivery.
 A specific staff member is in charge of this and has been trained in all the areas needed allowing him to run a variety of activities for target pupils, hence increasing participation rates. - Trips to see rugby at Twickenham and ice hockey at MKL have run for pupils to go and watch high quality sport take place in a National/international arena.
 This has inspired pupils to be more interested in sport and increased engagement levels in lessons. - A trip for pupils who are pupil premium has been run in Bromham, led by SSG from Bedford.
 This aimed to increase self-confidence of pupils who are disengaged and in need of a social boost, using team building and fun activities.
 This saw pupils conquer fears and work together, using skills they might normally struggle with.
-Pupils have all increased their confidence in school, particularly their PE lessons. - 5.
-Increased participation in competitive sport Impact - A high number of level 2 competitions have been entered and transport has been used through funding to allow this to happen, thus increasing participation rates at such competitions. - Inter-house competition timetable set up and ran throughout the year, meaning that engagements and participation rates are high and inclusive competition have been included to aid this.
+Pupils have all increased their confidence in school, particularly their PE lessons. - Increased participation in competitive sport Impact - A high number of level 2 competitions have been entered and transport has been used through funding to allow this to happen, thus increasing participation rates at such competitions. - Inter-house competition timetable set up and ran throughout the year, meaning that engagements and participation rates are high and inclusive competition have been included to aid this.